Estate Planning For First Responders: Protecting Those Who Protect Us

-Jasen E. Cassady, Esq., and Brandi K. Cassady, Esq., are the founding partners of Cassady Law Offices, P.C.
-They are partners in law and in life.
-Together, we have handled thousands of estate plans and probate cases over the last 17+ years.
-We regularly offer discounted services to police, fire, and active stationed military to serve Nevada’s first responders.
+Jasen E. Cassady Esq. and Brandi K. Cassady Esq. are the founding partners of Cassady Law Offices, P.C.
+We are partners in law and life.
+Together, we have handled thousands of estate plans and probate cases over more than 20 years in practice.
+We regularly offer discounted services to police, fire and active stationed military to serve Nevada’s first responders.
 We also have a deep appreciation for the risks first responders face and why it is so important for first responders to have their affairs in order.

 - Simply put, estate planning is a legal plan to instruct your family and loved ones how to handle your assets after death

 - Roughly 50% of the population does no planning, leaving their affairs to be decided by state law – it is an unpleasant but necessary topic

 - First responders face dangerous, high-risk situations every day and thus have a greater need for estate planning services

 - It’s not what you think in many cases

 - State law provides protection for spouses and minor children, but often times it must go through the court system first if you have no estate plan